kensodemann/world-of-teas/server/scripts/README.md

     1. INSERT data, update on conflict
     1. Special updates if required for ALTERs
     1. ALTER TABLE to add new constraints

+## First Time Use

+When creating a new database you will need to also create an initial user.
+Doing that is _not_ part of these scripts.
+See the `special` scripts and the documentation there for more details on how to do that.